-The San Antonio Water System (SAWS) has contracted with Vista Ridge Consortium for up to 50,000 acft/yr of groundwater supply from Burleson County, Texas.
-Vista Ridge holds permits from the Post Oak Savannah Groundwater Conservation District (GCD) for up to 70,000 acft/yr in the Carrizo-Wilcox Aquifer in Burleson County.
-The project includes a well field, collection system, treatment, and 143 miles of 54-inch and 60-inch transmission facilities, and will deliver water to northern Bexar County for eventual delivery the SAWS distribution system.
+The San Antonio Water System (SAWS) has contracted with Abengoa Vista Ridge, LLC (AVR) for up to 50,000 acft/yr of groundwater supply from Burleson County, Texas.
+Vista Ridge holds permits from the Post Oak Savannah Groundwater Conservation District (GCD) for up to 50,993 acft/yr in the Carrizo-Wilcox Aquifer in Burleson County.
+The project includes a well field, collection system, treatment, and 143 miles of 54-inch and 60-inch transmission facilities, and will deliver water to northern Bexar County for eventual delivery to the SAWS distribution system.
+The Central Texas Regional Water Supply Corporation (CTR) will provide for easement and permit acquisition, design, construction, and operation of the system.
 Figure 5.2.23-1 shows the well field location and the proposed pipeline route.
 In addition, SAWS will be upgrading their integration facilities to accommodate the new water.
-Costs associated with this integration is not included in this water management strategy, but information can be found in Facilities Expansions.
+Costs associated with this integration are not included in this water management strategy, but information can be found in Facilities Expansions.